Skip to main content

 getting-started-add-or-open.png

-Supervisor can either be a physical Rubix Compute device or a connection to a Nube iO cloud service.
+• Supervisor: A central entity managing multiple devices, either a physical Rubix Compute device or a connection to the Nube iO cloud service.

-A physical Device such as a Rubix Compute.
+• Device: A physical entity, such as a Rubix Compute.

 Example setup